woct0rdho/triton-windows/README.md

 Some AI models use fp8 (also known as float8).
 In Triton, it only works with sm >= 89, such as RTX 40xx and newer.
 See the [known issue](https://github.com/woct0rdho/triton-windows#fp8-is-not-supported-on-rtx-30xx-and-older-gpus).

 Triton 3.2 does not support sm >= 100, such as RTX 50xx.
-You need to compile the main branch.
+You need to compile the `main-windows` branch and use the nightly version of PyTorch.

 ### 2. Python environment